 I'm excited to have Katelyn from What's Up Fagans guest posting on the blog today.
-She always makes me smile.
-She has some really great ideas on how to be a 5 minute missionary.

 Social media and the internet at large are the new workplace water coolers, or neighborhood block parties.
 It's frequently how we see and communicate with others we associate with in our lives.
 So, are you sharing about Jesus Christ online?
 Do you use the power that is the world wide web to inform people about His restored church, modern day prophets, and most importantly about the redemptive powers of the atonement of Jesus Christ?
 Because, you should be!